goddard-soccer/goddard-soccer.github.io/index.md

 {% include logo.svg %}
 </div>
 <h4><strong class="text-rainbow">SPRING IS IN THE AIR</strong></h4>
 OHHHH YEAAAA, its that time again!
-Spring season sign ups are live and we are dropping the price!

-Rosters are being finalized and your captain should be reaching out soon!
-Message Tyler Lee on or an exec board member if you have questions/concerns :D
+Spring season is live!
+Play hard and have fun kiddos!
 </div>
 <div class="row px-3 ">
 <div class="col-md-12 mt-3">